apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

 ## Anomaly Detection on Streaming Data

-After having the data ingested to PubSub, we explain the anomaly detection pipeline, where we read the streaming message from PubSub, convert the text to a embedding using a language model and feed the embedding to an already trained clustering model to predict if the message is anomaly or not.
+After having the data ingested to PubSub, we can run the anomaly detection pipeline.
+This pipeline reads the streaming message from PubSub, converts the text to an embedding using a language model, and feeds the embedding to an already trained clustering model to predict if the message is anomaly or not.
 One prerequisite for this pipeline is to have a HDBSCAN clustering model trained on the training split of the dataset.

-The full example code for anomaly detection can be found [here](sdks/python/apache_beam/examples/inference/anomaly_detection/anomaly_detection_pipeline/)
+The full example code for anomaly detection can be found [here](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference/anomaly_detection/anomaly_detection_pipeline/)

 The file structure for anomaly_detection pipeline is: